JMRMEDEV/frontend-course/lesson-1/README.md

 # HTML

-[**HTML**](https://developer.mozilla.org/en-US/docs/Web/HTML) is the most basic building block of the Web.
+[**HTML**](https://developer.mozilla.org/en-US/docs/Web/HTML) is the most basic building block of the web.
 It defines the meaning and structure of web content.

 ## Module Content